soilbycounty

 What crops or plants grow well in Onslow County's soil?

-Based on Onslow County's Loamy Sand texture, pH of 5.2, and drainage class, the soil is well suited for acid-loving plants like blueberries and azaleas, row crops and vegetable gardens.
+Based on Onslow County's Sand texture, pH of 5.2, and drainage class, the soil is well suited for acid-loving plants like blueberries and azaleas, drought-tolerant crops, root vegetables, and sandy-soil specialists.

 What USDA soil order is found in Onslow County?